srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     > * [Learn how to deploy modules and establish routes in IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition)
     > * [IoT Hub message routing query syntax](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-routing-query-syntax)

-1. Click **Next: Review + create**.
+1. At the bottom of the blade, click **Next: Review + create >**.

-1. On the **Review Deployment** step, click **Create**.
+1. Review the Deployment Manifest for the device, and then click **Create**.

-This completes the development of a sample custom IoT Edge Module * `objectcountingmodule`.
+This completes the development of the `objectcountingmodule` custom IoT Edge Module.
 Now that an IoT Edge Device is registered, the modules specified and the routes configured, the `objectcountingmodule` is ready to be deployed once the associated IoT Edge Device is connected to the Azure IoT Hub as shown in previous labs.